ICST Ambi Motion Markers

 Check:

-• decimal points
+• decimal points (not commas) for numbers

 • one source per row

-• valid times and indices
+• valid time values and indices